-Stop to Consider-5 ☐ With the end of the Cold War between the erstwhile Soviet Union and the United States of America(USA). there seems to be a new, more relaxed and more cooperative environments prevailing in the world politics.
-In India, the new economic policy of Liberalization, Privatization and Globalization(LPG) was formulated and implemented in the 1990s which later on did open up for the participation of the foreign companies. ☐ With changes in debates on international communication reflecting the rhetoric of privatization and liberalization in the 1990s, theories of media and cultural dependency have become less prominent. $\ \square$ In an international context, the idea of 'mass culture' and media and cultural industries has influenced debates about the flow of information between countries.
-The increased level of transnational information flows, made possible by the new technologies of communication and shifts in the institutional organization---economic, political and legal--on the means of communication, have profoundly affected global media industries.
+- With the end of the Cold War between the erstwhile Soviet Union and the United States of America(USA), there seems to be a new, more relaxed and more cooperative environments prevailing in the world politics. - In India, the new economic policy of Liberalization, Privatization and Globalization(LPG) was formulated and implemented in the 1990s which later on did open up for the participation of the foreign companies. - With changes in debates on international communication reflecting the rhetoric of privatization and liberalization in the 1990s, theories of media and cultural dependency have become less prominent.

-With the expansion of internet access, more and more people are entering into the global computer networks that instantaneously circulate ideas, information and images throughout the globe, overcoming boundaries of space and time.
+- In an international context, the idea of 'mass culture' and media and cultural industries has influenced debates about the flow of information between countries. - The increased level of transnational information flows, made possible by the new technologies of communication and shifts in the institutional organization---economic, political and legal--on the means of communication, have profoundly affected global media industries. - With the expansion of internet access, more and more people are entering into the global computer networks that instantaneously circulate ideas, information and images throughout the globe, overcoming boundaries of space and time.

-Check Your Progress-5

-Notes-i) Use the space below for your answers.

-ii) Compare your answers with those given at the end of

-this un it.

-1) With the end of thebetween

-theand the United States of

-America(USA), there seems to be a new, more relaxed

-and more cooperative environments prevailing in the

-world politics.

-2) What is the full farmer of LDC in the contest of

-2) What is the full form of LPG in the context of

-International Communication ?

-3) Sociologistalso detects

-- / refeudalization in the changes within the mass media

-systems.

-4) Who did propound the phenomenon of 'global

-villagization'?
+Check Your Progress-5 Notes- this un -i) Use the space below for your answers. ii) Compare your answers with those given at the end of iit.
+1) With the end of thebetween theand the United States of America(USA), there seems to be a new, more relaxed and more cooperative environments prevailing in the world politics.
+2) What is the full form of LPG in the context of International Communication?
+3) Sociologistalso detects refeudalization in the changes within the mass media systems.
+4) Who did propound the phenomenon of 'global villagization'?
+5) What is the main impact of globalization on media?
+6) Define the term 'information society.'
+7) What role does technology play in global communication?
+8) How does soft power influence international relations?
+9) Name two areas where media affects diplomatic relations.
+1.0 10) What are transnational media corporations, and g example.

-2.8 NWICO, NIEO, NAMEDIA, NANAP:
+2.8 NWICO, NIEO, NAMEDIA, NANAP

-(A) New World Information and Communication Order(NWICO): The concept of the New World Information and Communication Order(NWICO) was born out of the strong conviction regarding imbalance, bias and disequilibrium inherent in the ownership and working of information and communication resources between the developed countries of the West and the developing countries of the Third World.
+(A) New World Information and Communication Order (NWICO): The concept of the New World Information and Communication Order(NWICO) was born out of the strong conviction regarding imbalance, bias and disequilibrium inherent in the ownership and working of information and communication resources between the developed countries of the West and the developing countries of the Third World.